Uber reveals a billion-dollar Q1 loss ahead of its IPO roadshow

 Luckily, CEO Dara Khosrowshahi has a knack for making companies steadily profitable, or at least that’s what he did at Expedia.
 How he’ll do that is anyone’s guess.
 Uber could look to more tightly control driver-related costs, which are a big expenditure for the company.
 Unfortunately, drivers are already unhappy with the service and seeking to negotiate better working conditions if not employee status.

-What will any of this mean for its roadshow?
+What will any of this mean for its road show?
 Certainly, Lyft’s IPO debut at $86 per share and its precipitous drop to $57.26 (price per share at time of reporting) will tamper the fervor.
-But, investors are eager for a public offering (especially one this big) and lots of rich people have money riding on Uber’s success.
+But investors are eager for a public offering (especially one this big), and lots of rich people have money riding on Uber’s success.
 Just wait for that pop.